Rick Hansen Secondary School (Mississauga): History

 When the school opened on September 7, 1999, it was named East Credit Secondary School, and it was one of the first schools where the administrative staff helped create the blueprint of the school.
 It was the first public high school to open in Peel in ten years.
-Names of many Canadian icons were suggested for the school, but the Peel District School Board chose Rick Hansen Secondary School.
+Many Canadian icons were considered for the school's name, but the Peel District School Board ultimately chose Rick Hansen Secondary School.
 Rick Hansen granted permission to the Peel District School Board to use his name for the school, saying that he was "delighted that your school will be part of my heritage and to carry the history of the Man in Motion tour by being a barrier-free school."
 The school's architects implemented a wheelchair-friendly and barrier-free design by doing the following: